+Policy/Objective

+Section
-Section Policy/Objective 7.3 Objective Protect lands with aggregate or mineral resources from development, which would 7.3.1 render them inaccessible.
-Policy Lands with known aggregate or mineral resource potential are generally included in the 7.3.1 Rural Resource designation of this Plan as shown on Map No. 3 (Land Use Designations).
-Zoning to allow processing activities, which are directly related to mineral or aggregate extraction, may be considered by the RDN without an amendment to this Plan.
-Policy Zoning amendments that have unmitigated impacts to the natural environment including 7.3.2 groundwater resources shall not be supported.

-Section Policy/Objective 7.3 Objective Minimize conflicts between extraction activities and adjacent land uses.
-7.3.2 Policy The Ministry of Energy Mines, and Petroleum Resources (MEMPR) in considering 7.3.3 applications for resource extraction activities is encouraged to: a. consider the environmental impacts, including the impacts on the quality and quantity of groundwater of the proposed activity and ensure that all impacts are appropriately mitigated; b. require bonding and/or security to ensure that site reclamation is complete to the satisfaction of the MEMPR and the RDN; and, c. consider the impacts of the extraction activity including, but not limited to noise, traffic, dust, odour, vibration, and other quality of life values.
+7.2 Deleted: 3 Objective Protect lands with aggregate or mineral resources from development, which would 7.2.1 render them inaccessible.
+Deleted: 3) Policy Lands with known aggregate or mineral resource potential are generally included in the 7 .2 .1 Rural Resource designation of this Plan as shown on Map No. 3 (Land Use Deleted: 3 Designations).
+Zoning to allow processing activities, which are directly related to mineral or aggregate extraction, may be considered by the RDN without an amendment to this Plan. i Policy Zoning amendments that have unmitigated impacts to the natural environment including l, 7 .2 .2 groundwater resources shall not be supported.
+Deleted: 3 Section - 1 Policy/Objective 7.2 · · Deleted: 3 7.2 Objective Policy/Objective Minimize conflicts between extraction activities and adjacent land uses.
+Deleted: 3 7.2 Minimize conflicts between extraction activities and adjacent land uses.
+Deleted: 3 7.2 Objective 7.2.2 Policy Minimize conflicts between extraction activities and adjacent land uses.
+The Ministry of Energy Mines, and Petroleum Resources (MEMPR) in considering · 7.2 Objective 7.2.2 Minimize conflicts between extraction activities and adjacent land uses. · 7.2 Objective 7.2.2 Policy Minimize conflicts between extraction activities and adjacent land uses.
+The Ministry of Energy Mines, and Petroleum Resources (MEMPR) in considering applications for resource extraction activities is encouraged to: Deleted: 3 7.2 Objective 7.2.2 Policy Minimize conflicts between extraction activities and adjacent land uses.
+The Ministry of Energy Mines, and Petroleum Resources (MEMPR) in considering applications for resource extraction activities is encouraged to: a. consider the environmental impacts, including the impacts on the quality and Deleted: 3 7.2 Objective 7.2.2 Policy Minimize conflicts between extraction activities and adjacent land uses.
+The Ministry of Energy Mines, and Petroleum Resources (MEMPR) in considering applications for resource extraction activities is encouraged to: Deleted: 3

-Section 7.3 Policy/Objective Objective 7.3.3 Support the identification and mitigation of environmental impacts from existing and proposed resource extraction activities.
-Policy The management of aggregate resources to minimize the environmental impacts, 7.3.4 particularly the impact on groundwater resources, is supported.
-Policy Alternative development and reclamation strategies shall be supported where they are 7.3.5 consistent with the policies in this Plan and the Regional Growth Strategy.
+Section Policy/Objective 1 7.2 Deleted: 3 Objective Support the identification and mitigation of environmental impacts from existing 7.
+2 .3 and proposed resource extraction activities.
+Deleted: 3 Policy The management of aggregate resources to minimize the environmental impacts, 7.2.4 particularly the impact on groundwater resources, is supported.
+Deleted: 3 Policy Alternative development and reclamation strategies shall be supported where they are 7.2.5 consistent with the policies in this Plan and the Regional Growth Strategy.
+Deleted: 3 traffic, dust, odour, vibration, and other quality of life values.